 - Danger Duck of the Loonatics Unleashed tends to crow like a Miles Gloriosus, and is often The Chew Toy among his teammates.
 Lexi Bunny has singed Duck's tailfeathers at least three times in irritation.
 Zadavia, "the Boss Lady" in Duck's parlance, has contacted Danger Duck for a dressing down in two (possibly three) episodes.
 Zadavia has softened this stance in season two, after Danger Duck freed her from captivity by her power-mad brother, Optimatus.

 - In The Simpsons, Superintendent Chalmers is far harsher on Principal Skinner than on his other employees.
 For the most part, he's willing to put up with a lot (though he does have his limits, like physically abusing students or getting blackout drunk on the job), but he's shown to have very little patience for Skinner and his antics.
+In a couple of episodes it's even made clear that Chalmers has no problem whatsoever with Skinner getting killed by whatever mess he's in right now.

 - Commander Feral from SWAT Kats has no respect for Enforcer pilot Chance Furlong.
 During a pursuit of Dark Kat, Feral sideswiped Furlong to take credit for the takedown; Dark Kat escaped during this distraction.
 Worse, Furlong's jet crashed into Enforcer headquarters, for which Feral blamed him.
 Furlong and his partner, Jake Clawson, were reassigned to the junkyard.
 Feral thereafter takes a dim view of The Starscream Lieutenant Steele.